 Saturated fat and cholesterol slowly started to gain a bad reputation over the following years, but it wasn't until several years later that the final nail in the coffin was added and the same dietary nonsense recommended to the general population.

 In 1984, reporting on a trial finally done on the relation between dietary cholesterol, serum cholesterol and heart disease, Time magazine published a shocking front page article proclaiming that the diet-heart hypothesis had finally been proven and that the AHA was right all along.
 You probably even remember the famous cover of this magazine with a frowning face made with eggs and bacon.
 The article proclaimed that our relation with food would never be the same.
 This article took the world by storm and is at the birth of the general negative ideas against dietary cholesterol and saturated fat.

-We’ve all been part of a big experiment that has failed miserably and many financial interests have intermingled in the whole scene throughout the process in such a way that makes it very hard for the real science to shine and opinions to change.
-Do yourself a big favor and believe only in things that make sense on an anthropological, physiological and evolutionary level all at the same time instead of regurgitated nonsense that comes from bogus science and financial interests.
+We've all been part of a big experiment that has failed miserably.
+Many financial interests have intermingled in the whole scene throughout the process in such a way that makes it very hard for the real science to shine and opinions to change.
+Do yourself a big favor and believe only in things that make sense on an anthropological, physiological and evolutionary level all at the same time instead of believing regurgitated nonsense that comes from bogus science and financial interests.